Download eBooks & Wiring Diagrams (FREE)

 2. Water Tank Cap: See the two brass fittings that ‘sandwich’ the white tank cap.
 The PEX to Male NPT fitting inserts through the cap spigot hole and connects to the Quick Release.

 3. Quick Release Fitting: This is a tw0-piece fitting that easily separates at the middle.
 This is how to disconnect the water container from the rest of the system.
-In this diagram you only see the bottom half.
+In this diagram, you only see the bottom half.

-Setup Materials
+Materials List

 When finished, the Reliance water container cap should look like in the pictures below.
-When we want to integrate the water container with the rest of the van’s water system, we insert the PEX straw into the container, tighten the cap, and connect the quick release bottom half with the upper half.
+When we want to integrate the water container with the rest of the van’s water system, we insert the PEX straw into the container, tighten the cap, and connect the quick-release bottom half with the upper half.

-Note: In the photo we used RED PEX for the straw, but in the diagrams we used BLUE PEX to denote cold water.
+Note: In the photo, we used RED PEX for the straw, but in the diagrams, we used BLUE PEX to denote cold water.

 Showing how to connect PEX pipe to a water container cap to create a straw